- Side Effects

 Managing your diabetes is a full time commitment.
 The goal of diabetic therapy is to control blood glucose levels and prevent the complications of diabetes.
 Information about exercise, diet, and medication will help you manage your diabetes better.
 Blood glucose reagent strips, blood glucose meters, urine glucose tests, tests for urinary ketones, continuous glucose sensors, and Hemoglobin A1C testing information will enable you to mange your diabetes at home successfully.

-Diabetes 2 is a chronic disease characterized by increased blood sugar (glucose) level.
-Diabetes 2 is caused by either insufficient insulin secretion or resistance to that hormone’s action.
+Type 2 Diabetes is a chronic disease characterized by increased blood sugar (glucose) level.
+Type 2 Diabetes is caused by either insufficient insulin secretion or resistance to that hormone’s action.
 Insulin is produced by the pancreas and helps process the glucose in the blood.
 Thus, with inadequate insulin, the bodies can’t burn all the blood sugar for energy in an efficient way.
 This means the glucose level in the blood rises, causing a variety of symptoms and when severe may even lead to death.

 Treatment & Diagnosis